NikkiRigitha/Reading-Notes/README.md

 - A balanced healthy diet and enough rest
 - Affirmations all day every day!!
 - Self relfct, most imporntly be your biggest critic
 {what is a Growth Mindset to me....
 It is staying opening minded and optatmsitc towards my goals.
-It is the willingness to change and adapt to better my skills and myself.}
+{It is the willingness to change and adapt to better my skills and myself.